 The Fossil Q Neely can also track steps and works fine as a fitness tracker.
 Mind you there is no heart-rate sensor or GPS here so it’s not meant to handle workouts.
 But for barebones step tracking its accurate enough.
 Because the watch does so little and consumes such little power, the battery life is absolutely amazing.
 It can last up to 6 months on a single charge.
 Overall, if you are looking for an elegant watch that can also work for notifications or simple step tracking, for the price, this is the best-looking hybrid on the market.

 Michael Kors is a popular fashion brand that recently started making waves in the smartwatch market.
 Their Access smartwatch features a gorgeous design paired with a lot of great features.
 It runs on Android Wear 2.0 from Google.
 Overall, this is a very stylish watch that doesn’t give up on too many features.

 This watch features a unique steel bracelet design paired with a large 44m stainless steel casing.
 The watch comes in gold, rose gold and silver.
 Silicone bands are also available in different colors.
 The design might be a bit loud for some but actually fits well into everyday clothing.
 The watch does have a fairly large footprint which might be bothersome for a few people.

-Moving onto features, the Acess runway has a fairly large and bright display which works as a touchscreen.
+Moving onto features, the Acess runway has a fairly large and bright display that works as a touchscreen.
 There are a few different watch faces on board.
 As for features, the watch works quite well for notifications and alerts.
 Android wear also brings “Google Fit” support for health tracking.
-The watch is also water resistant.
+The watch is also water-resistant.
 Although the fitness tracking features work quite well, the design limits its use in serious sports or even running.